bata24/gef/README.md

     - ![](images/gef-help.png)
 - Combined into one file (from `gef-extra`).
 The following are moved from `gef-extra`s.
     - `current-stack-frame`, `xref-telescope`, `bytearray`, and `bincompare`.
-    - This is because a single file is more attractive than ease of maintenance.
+    - This is because a single file is more attractive for me than ease of maintenance.
 - The system-call table used by `syscall-args` is moved from `gef-extras`.
     - It was updated up to Linux kernel 6.14 for each architecture.
 - Removed some features that I don't use.